gramener/gramex/gramex/apps/guide/quickstart/README.md

 </script>
 ```

-So overall, our current index.html should look like the following
+So overall, our current index.html should look like the following:

 ```html
 <!DOCTYPE html>